dintegrity/retrying/crates/retrying-core/README.md

 # retrying-core
 Implementation of retrying::retry macros and all required function

-This is internal crate and users of `retrying` should not use it.
+This is internal crate and users of `retrying` should not use it directly.

-Please use [retrying](https://github.com/dintegrity/retrying) crate intead of this in your code.
+Please use [retrying](https://github.com/dintegrity/retrying) crate intead.